 Caregivers are an integral, often unseen, part of our healthcare system.
 In 2018, 25% of the population were caregivers — 7.8 million Canadians.
 Caregivers are most commonly adults aged 45 to 64, many of which are caring for children and parents simultaneously.
 While more than half of caregivers express their caregiving experience as rewarding, it can take a toll on mental health.
 Caregivers may find themselves putting aside their own needs to ensure their care receiver is taken care of.
 This can lead to burnout, exhaustion, and a decline in health.

-Patients often leave counselling feeling lighter, clearer, and generally in a better mindset.
-However, returning to their same environment makes it difficult to carry those positive feelings forward in day-to-day life.
-Assigning homework between sessions gives caregivers something to work towards outside sessions where a counsellor isn’t present.
-Homework keeps growth and self care top of mind, allowing caregivers to tend to their own needs.
+Patients often leave counseling feeling lighter, clearer, and generally in a better mindset.
+However, returning to their usual environment makes it difficult to carry those positive feelings forward in day-to-day life.
+Assigning homework between sessions gives caregivers something to work towards outside sessions where a counselor isn’t present.
+Homework keeps growth and self-care top of mind, allowing caregivers to tend to their own needs.

 Studies show that homework leads to better patient outcomes.
 A meta-analysis from 2010 looked at 14 studies to compare therapy outcomes of patients who completed homework and those who didn’t do homework at all.
 They found that those who completed homework in combination with therapy reported better aftereffects than about 70% of those who didn’t engage with homework at all.

 Use a Digital Homework App to Keep Caregivers on Track

 A digital homework app like Therachat is an innovative tool that counselors can implement to keep patients on track between sessions.